 Where can expats live permanently?

 Expats have many options to choose from when thinking about permanently living abroad.
-Portugal’s Golden Visa and Spain’s Golden Visa schemes allow non-EU citizens to move to Europe and get residency, provided that they meet the program’s investment requirements first.
-The Caribbean islands are also popular options for expats, because of geographical proximity with the US, low living costs, and a high standard of living.
+Portugal and Spain’s Golden Visa schemes allow non-EU citizens to move to Europe and obtain residency, provided they first meet the program’s investment requirements.
+Foreign nationals can apply for permanent residency after renewing their visa and five years of residency.

 How can a non-EU citizen move to Europe?

 Non-EU citizens have many options on the table when considering moving to Europe.
 Malta offers a relatively straightforward way to obtain EU residency through its permanent residence program.
 Non-EU citizens can purchase or rent property for a specified period and amount to receive a renewable permanent residence permit in Malta.